Posted: Oct 19, 2019

 No. 10 nationally-ranked Oberlin claimed the team title with a score of 104.
 Bates was second (112) while No. 21 John Carroll placed third (142) with a three-point edge over fourth-place Washington and Lee (145).
 The Belles had a team score of 566 to finish ahead of Albion by 18 points.

-Shanan Hamilton was just a few seconds behind Bannan with a 24:39.4 and 183rd place overall and a 25-second improvement upon her 6k personal record time.
-Riley Swope ran a 24:44.2 and edged out a runner from Loras for 187th and a new PR by 44 seconds.
-Julia Bobosky posted a 25:06.1 for 207th and a new 6k PR by 45 seconds.
-Alexa Zeese crossed the finish line in 25:13.1 and was 213th while also earning a new PR time of better than 50 seconds.
+Shanan Hamilton was just a few seconds behind Bannan with a 24:33.6 and 183rd place overall and a 25-second improvement upon her 6k personal record time.
+Riley Swope ran a 24:38.0 and edged out a runner from Loras for 187th and a new PR by 44 seconds.
+Julia Bobosky posted a 25:00.3 for 207th and a new 6k PR by more than 45 seconds.
+Alexa Zeese crossed the finish line in 25:07.2 and was 213th while also earning a new PR time of nearly a minute.

 Several members of the team also competed in the open women's race later in the day.
 Brigid Conmy led the way for the Belles in the second race of the event with a 24:52.6 and a new PR by more than 30 seconds while finishing 51st.
 Emily Blank notched a 26:08.4 and was 102nd.
 Maura Honan ran a 26:22.9 and was 109th.
 Mikayla Trumbla posted a 26:51.0 for 130th and a new 6k PR by more than 1:30.
 Julia Crowley ran a 27:08.8 and was 141st for the Belles while shaving almost a minute off of her 6k personal record time.